-Talking to a fellow brain tumor survivor the other day, I noticed how apologetic she was. [box type="none"']It wasn't cancer.
-It was just benign.[/box]
+Talking to a fellow brain tumor survivor the other day, I noticed how apologetic she was.

 I've done it too.

-At times, I've even called myself lucky.
+Sometimes, I've even called myself lucky.

 In medical parlance, it simply means it's not cancer.

 In the dictionary, it means being kind, gentle, gracious, pleasant and beneficial.
-One definition even said "healthful."
+One definition even said, "healthful."

 What I had wasn't any of those things.

-It kindly and gently moved my brain to the side to make room for itself in my skull.
+My brain tumor kindly and gently moved my brain to the side to make room for itself in my skull.
 It graciously took away the balance on the right side of my body and the hearing in my right ear.
 It beneficially put me in the hospital for nearly 20 days.

-There is a lot that malignant-tumor patients and benign-tumor patients have in common.
+There is a lot malignant-tumor patients and benign-tumor patients have in common.
 The most important of them is that moment in the doctor's office.

 I will never forget that MRI film with the big white blob on it that wasn't supposed to be there.
-I didn't need the diagnosis to know that I was in trouble.
+I didn't need the diagnosis to know I was in trouble.

-That was followed quickly by having to tell people I care about.
+The moment of diagnosis was followed quickly by having to tell people I care about.
 Watch their reactions.
 Face my own mortality.